Peeja/git-fast-forward/README.markdown

     master$ git merge new-feature              ### <--- The problem. master$ git push

 This usually works fine, but the last part always bugs me.
-We rebase to keep a linear history---that how we like it, as much as possible.
+We rebase to keep a linear history---that's how we like it, as much as possible.
 But we use the merge command, which, if things aren't rebased quite right, will make a merge commit, which is exactly what we don't want.
 Usually, we won't notice it until it's pushed.
 Doesn't happen a lot, but enough to write a better tool.

 Usage